awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + [RestoreDBInstanceFromS3](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceFromS3.html)
 + [RestoreDBInstanceToPointInTime](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_RestoreDBInstanceToPointInTime.html)

 To configure the processor features of a DB instance class for a DB instance by using the Amazon RDS API, include the `ProcessFeatures` parameter in the call\.

 The parameter has the following syntax\.

 ```
 ProcessFeatures "Name=coreCount,Value=<value>" "Name=threadsPerCore,Value=<value>"
 ```

 Specify the number of CPU cores with the `coreCount` feature name, and specify whether multiple threads per core are enabled with the `threadsPerCore` feature name\.

 You can view the valid processor values for a particular instance class by running the [DescribeOrderableDBInstanceOptions](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeOrderableDBInstanceOptions.html) operation and specifying the instance class for the `DBInstanceClass` parameter\.

-In addition, you can use the following actions for DB instance class processor information:
+You can also use the following operations:
 + [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) – Shows the processor information for the specified DB instance\.
 + [DescribeDBSnapshots](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBSnapshots.html) – Shows the processor information for the specified DB snapshot\.
 + [DescribeValidDBInstanceModifications](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeValidDBInstanceModifications.html) – Shows the valid modifications to the processor for the specified DB instance\.

+In the output of the preceding operations, the values for the processor features are not null only if the following conditions are met:
++ You are using an Oracle DB instance\.
++ Your Oracle DB instance supports changing processor values\.
++ The current CPU core and thread settings are set to nondefault values\.

+If the preceding conditions aren't met, you can get the instance type using [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html)\.
+You can get the processor information for this instance type by running the EC2 operation [DescribeInstanceTypes](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceTypes.html)\.

 ## Hardware Specifications for DB Instance Classes<a name="Concepts.DBInstanceClass.Summary"></a>